alpyalti/Issuefy/issuefy-mvp-prd.md

 Build the Next.js app (App Router).
 Import and inspect the provided zip; identify reusable design system components; set up Tailwind per the provided design; install and wire Hugeicons; implement the landing page (including the pricing block, section 21), dashboard layout, and onboarding layout using the provided design.
 Do not start from shadcn/ui.

 ### Phase 2: App Foundation
-Clerk auth; Neon connection; `/migrations` folder + migration runner; create the schema (section 14) via migrations; lazy user upsert; welcome email via Resend; project creation; competitor input; keyword input; protected dashboard routes; plan-limit checks on create routes.
+Clerk auth; Neon connection; `/migrations` folder + migration runner; create the schema (section 14, including the company profile fields on `projects` and the enrichment fields on `competitors`) via migrations; lazy user upsert; welcome email via Resend; project creation with the optional company profile; URL-based competitor input; keyword input; `PATCH`/`DELETE` for competitors and keywords (edit and remove); protected dashboard routes; plan-limit checks on create routes.

 ### Phase 3: Sources
-ScraperAPI standard endpoint (URL scraping); ScraperAPI Google Search SDE (keyword discovery); the two-stage keyword pipeline with weekly discovery cadence; competitor scraping; content cleaner with the empty-page gate; source upsert with `(project_id, url)` dedup; usage-counter increments; optional R2 raw-HTML archival behind `R2_ENABLED`; show sources in dashboard; clickable links.
+ScraperAPI standard endpoint (URL scraping); ScraperAPI Google Search SDE (keyword discovery); the `/api/enrich` endpoint (section 15.8) reusing the standard endpoint, wired to the onboarding company and competitor confirm screens with editable fields and a manual fallback; the two-stage keyword pipeline with weekly discovery cadence; competitor scraping; content cleaner with the empty-page gate; source upsert with `(project_id, url)` dedup; usage-counter increments; optional R2 raw-HTML archival behind `R2_ENABLED`; show sources in dashboard; clickable links.

 ### Phase 4: AI Signals
-Clean scraped content; truncate; send to OpenRouter (primary + fallback model); validate response with Zod; store signals; connect signals to sources via `source_id`; show signal cards.
+Clean scraped content; truncate; include the company profile (when present) in the AI context so opportunities and risks are assessed relative to the user's company; send to OpenRouter (primary + fallback model); validate response with Zod; store signals; connect signals to sources via `source_id`; show signal cards.

 ### Phase 5: Daily Summary
 Generate the summary with OpenRouter; upsert on `(project_id, summary_date)`; connect to sources; show DailySummaryCard; add View Sources action.